 Different uses of Java

-The popularity of Java has never been questioned because it has always been one of those languages that is always in demand.
-If you go by statistics, Java has been backing up multiple applications by providing a variety of tools, enhancements and consistent support from the software development community.
+The popularity of Java has always remained strong because it has always been in demand.
+If you consider statistics, Java has been supporting multiple applications by providing various tools, enhancements, and consistent support from the software development community.
 Thus, there is no hesitance in using Java for real-world applications.
-Since Java has been structured in a way that it can be used by anyone and anywhere, in the market there are many examples of using Java for real-world applications.
-In this blog, we will be seeing how Java has been acting impactful for all other applications.
+Since Java can be used by anyone and anywhere, in the market there are many examples of using Java inr real-world applications.
+In this blog, we will see the different uses of Java to develop different applications.

 1. Uses of Java in the Real World!